 Years of Education Required to Work in Dentistry

-When discussing education, most dental assistants are enrolled in an educational program for 1-2 years.
+When discussing education, most dental assistants enroll in an educational program for one to two years.
 Depending on the practice, dental assistants may be required to receive a Dental Assistant Diploma or a Dental Assistant Associate of Applied Sciences (AAS degree).
-Additionally, dental assistants may chose to sit for the Certified Dental Assistant Exam, offered by DANB.
+Additionally, dental assistants may choose to sit for the Certified Dental Assistant Exam, offered by DANB.

-For dental hygienists, the number of years enrolled fluctuates between 2 – 6.
+For dental hygienists, the number of years enrolled fluctuates between two to six.
 At a minimum, dental hygienists must graduate from an accredited dental hygiene program and become licensed in their practicing state.
-Additionally, dental hygienists who have successfully completed an associate’s program, have the opportunity to pursue a Bachelor’s and/or Master’s degree in Dental Hygiene.
+Additionally, dental hygienists who have successfully completed an associate’s program have the opportunity to pursue a Bachelor’s and/or Master’s degree in Dental Hygiene.

 Dental Lab Technician

 Depending on the dental office, many dental lab technicians gain their education through direct work experience.
 Formal training programs vary in length and level of skill.
-Additionally, Dental Lab Technicians may become certified through the Certified Dental Technician exam, offered by the National Association of Dental Laboratories.
+Additionally, Dental Lab Technicians may earn their certification through the Certified Dental Technician exam, offered by the National Association of Dental Laboratories.

-Hours on the Job for Dental Assistants, Dental Hygienists and Dental Lab Techs
+Hours on the Job for Dental Assistants, Dental Hygienists, and Dental Lab Technicians

-Most dental assistants hold flexible schedules, with more than one-third working part-time.
-If you’re pursuing other certifications or responsibilities, the ability to work part-time is an enticing benefit.
-For dental assistants holding full-time positions, 35-40 hour workweeks are usual and may include Saturday or evening shifts.
+Most dental assistants hold flexible schedules, with many working part-time.
+If you are pursuing other certifications or responsibilities, the ability to work part-time is an enticing benefit.
+For dental assistants holding full-time positions, 35-40 hour workweeks are common and may include Saturday or evening shifts.

 Dental hygienists have similarly flexible schedules, with roughly half working part-time.
 It is usually common for a dental hygienist to work for more than one dentist.